Our standard terms and conditions are as follows:

 7.4.8 maintain records and information to demonstrate its compliance with these provisions.

 8.1 The Company shall charge and the Client shall pay the amounts set out or calculated in accordance with Schedule 1 and/or the relevant Statement of Works.

-8.3 Any sums stated in this Agreement (including in the Schedule and in any Statement of Works) are expressed exclusive of VAT and all other taxes which, where applicable, will be added and payable by the Client in addition.
+8.3 Any sums stated in this Agreement (including in the Schedule and in any Statement of Works) are expressed exclusive of GST and all other taxes which, where applicable, will be added and payable by the Client in addition.

 8.4 The Client shall in addition reimburse the Company for expenses including those that are specified in Schedule 1 or the relevant Statement of Works provided they are reasonable and properly incurred.